Cathey W. Steinberg papers

 Biography of Cathey Steinberg

 Cathey W. Steinberg (1942-) is recognized as a leader for consumer, family, and women's rights through her work in the Georgia House of Representatives (1977-1989, District 46, DeKalb County), where she was the primary sponsor of the resolution to ratify the ERA in 1981-1982.
 She served in the Georgia Senate as well for one term (1991-1993, District 42).
-Steinberg received a BA from Carnegie - Mellon Institute and a master's degree in Guidance Counseling from the University of Pittsburgh.
+Steinberg received a BA from Carnegie-Mellon Institute and a master's degree in Guidance Counseling from the University of Pittsburgh.
 She has been a consultant in public and community relations and marketing and a frequent guest speaker and lecturer on various issues.
 From 1993 until June 1999, she was the managing partner for Ahead of the Curve, a public policy consulting and advocacy training firm.
 In July 1999, Governor Roy Barnes appointed Steinberg Georgia's first Consumer Insurance Advocate.
 She left the post in March 2003.
-Steinberg is currently the Executive Director of the Juvenile Justice Fund.
+Steinberg also served as the Executive Director of the Juvenile Justice Fund.

 Extent

-21.68 Linear feet (in 52 boxes)
+21.68 Linear Feet (in 51 boxes)

 Cathey W. Steinberg was recognized as a leader for consumer, family, and women's rights during her service in the Georgia House of Representatives (1977-1989) and Georgia Senate (1991-1993).
 Her papers consist of correspondence, newsclippings, legislation, printed materials, reports, speeches, and campaign materials, 1976-1994, that document her public service and political campaigns.